knowsuchagency/allauth-react/README.md

 - `signup`: A function to initiate the signup process.
 It accepts an object with `email` (optional), `username` (optional), and `password` (required) properties.
 - `logout`: A function to log out the currently authenticated user.

-## Error Handling

-The module logs errors to the console if there are any issues during the authentication process.
-You can customize the error handling logic by modifying the `catch` blocks in the `login`, `signup`, and `logout` functions.

 ## Example